Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-20 - Daily Stoic Reflection.md

 3. **How can I decatastrophize today's problems?**
 	- The future and the past are like a gateless gate, you can see what's inside, but you cannot enter.
 So do not stare into the gate, for by the time you can enter, there is nothing of what you saw in there.
 4. **What is within my control and what is not**
-	- My [[Control Over Judgment|Judgment]] is under my control and nothing else.
+	- My [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md) is under my control and nothing else.
 I will use what I can control to better my life and the life of others.

 ### Evening